Gastric dilatation volvulus

 X-ray of a dog with GDV.
 The "double bubble" pattern indicates that stomach torsion has occurred.

 X-ray from the underside of a dog with GDV.
 The dark area is the buildup of gas.

 Gastric dilatation volvulus (GDV), also known as gastric dilation, twisted stomach, or gastric torsion, is a medical condition that affects dogs and rarely cats and guinea pigs, in which the stomach becomes overstretched and rotated by excessive gas content.
 The condition also involves compression of the diaphragm and caudal vena cavae.
 The word bloat is often used as a general term to mean gas distension without stomach torsion (a normal change after eating), or to refer to GDV.

 GDV is a life-threatening condition in dogs that requires prompt treatment.
 It is common in certain breeds; deep-chested and large dog breeds are especially at risk.
 Mortality rates in dogs range from 10 to 60%, even with treatment.
 With surgery, the mortality rate is 15 to 33 percent.

 Symptoms

 Symptoms are not necessarily distinguishable from other kinds of distress.
 A dog might stand uncomfortably and seem to be in extreme discomfort for no apparent reason.
 Other possible symptoms include firm distension of the abdomen, weakness, depression, difficulty breathing, hypersalivation, and retching without producing any vomitus (nonproductive vomiting).
 Many dogs with GDV have cardiac arrhythmias (40% in one study).
-Chronic GDV in dogs, include symptoms such as loss of appetite, vomiting, and weight loss.
+Chronic GDV in dogs may involve symptoms such as loss of appetite, vomiting, and weight loss.
 Hypovolaemia may occur and in severe cases hypovolaemic shock and hypoperfusion.

 Blood dyscrasias have been identified in patients with GDV.
-Haemological conditions that may be identified include: neutrophilic leukocytosis, lymphopaenia, leukopaenia, thrombocytopaenia, and haemoconcentration.
-Other conditions include: hepatocelluar damage, cholestasis, azotemia and hypokalaemia.
+Haematological conditions that may be identified include neutrophilic leukocytosis, lymphopaenia, leukopaenia, thrombocytopaenia, and haemoconcentration.
+Other conditions include hepatocelluar damage, cholestasis, azotemia and hypokalaemia.